 - 4 Revenue and other income

 - 5 Profit/(Loss) for the year

 - 6 Segment information

 - 7 Income tax expense

 - 8 Profit/(Loss) per share

-- (b) Financial Risk Management: Provides information about the Consolidated Entity's exposure and management of various financial risks and explains how these affect the Consolidated Entity's financial position and performance: Notes
+- (b) Financial Risk Management: Provides information about the Consolidated Entity's exposure and management of various financial risks and explains how these affect the Consolidated Entity's financial position and performance:

 - 9 Cash and cash equivalents

 - 10 Financial risk management

-- (c) Other Assets and Liabilities: Provides information on other balance sheet assets and liabilities that do not materially affect performance or give rise to material financial risk: Notes
+- (c) Other Assets and Liabilities: Provides information on other balance sheet assets and liabilities that do not materially affect performance or give rise to material financial risk:

-- 11 Trade and other receivables

-- 12 Financial assets
+- 11 Financial assets

-- 13 Exploration and evaluation
+- 12 Exploration and evaluation

-- 14 Trade and other payables
+- 13 Trade and other payables

-- 15 Financial liabilities
+- 14 Financial liabilities

 - (d) Capital Structure: This section outlines how the Consolidated Entity manages its capital structure and related financing costs (where applicable), as well as capital adequacy and reserves.
 It also provides details on the dividends paid by the Company:

-- 16 Contributed equity
+- 15 Contributed equity

-- 17 Accumulated losses
+- 16 Accumulated losses

-- 18 Share-based payments
+- 17 Share-based payments

 - (e) Consolidated Entity Structure: Provides details and disclosures relating to the parent entity of the Consolidated Entity, controlled entities, investments in associates and any acquisitions and/or disposals of businesses in the year.
 Disclosure on related parties is also provided in the section:

-- 19 Parent entity information - 20 Investment in controlled entities - 21 Key Management Personnel Disclosures & Related party transactions - (f) Other: Provides information on items which require disclosure to comply with Australian Accounting Standards and other regulatory pronouncements however, are not considered significant in understanding the financial performance or position of the Consolidated Entity:
+- 18 Parent entity information - 19 Investment in controlled entities - 20 Key Management Personnel Disclosures & Related party transactions - (f) Other: Provides information on items which require disclosure to comply with Australian Accounting Standards and other regulatory pronouncements however, are not considered significant in understanding the financial performance or position of the Consolidated Entity:

-- 22 Remuneration of Auditors
+- 21 Remuneration of Auditors

-- 23 Commitments for expenditure
+- 22 Commitments for expenditure

-- 24 Contingencies
+- 23 Contingencies

-- 25 Events occurring after reporting period
+- 24 Events occurring after reporting period

-1 ABOUT THIS FINANCIAL REPORT continued

-1a Basis of Preparation
+- 1 ABOUT THIS FINANCIAL REPORT continued - 1a Basis of Preparation